-The Spanish Program at Flagstaff Academy is designed to foster students' enthusiasm for the Spanish language and its cultures, and is introduced in fourth grade with instruction centering on learning basic vocabulary in the target language, with fifth and sixth grade working toward oral and written fluency, using the Santillana, Level 1 program and Teaching Proficiency through Reading and Storytelling (TPRS).
+The Spanish Program at Flagstaff Academy is designed to foster students' enthusiasm for the Spanish language and its cultures.
+Spanish is introduced in third grade with instruction centering on learning basic conversational vocabulary in the target language.
+Fourth and fifth grade then builds on that context to deepen their ability to have conversations in the target language.
+The elementary grades use Calico Spanish Stories Online.
+Sixth grade works toward oral and written fluency, using the Santillana, Level 1 program and Teaching Proficiency through Reading and Storytelling (TPRS).
 Spanish is offered as an essentia/elective in Middle School, which at its completion, is the equivalent of what is being taught at the district high schools' freshman year.

 Throughout the program students are also taught about cultural aspects and celebrations of Hispanic countries, bringing to light the significance of our ever-increasing global community.
 In this manner, the average Flagstaff graduate is well-prepared to enter high school at the sophomore, Spanish II level.

-For the 2016-2017 school year, we are excited to be expanding our foreign languages offerings with a French Language Middle School essential/elective.
+For the 2018-2019 school year, we continue to expand our foreign languages offerings with a French Language Middle School essential/elective.